 - Fuel – for your everyday awesomeness

 This is when I started reflecting on the reasons why we eat and about my health journey.
 In these reflections is how I taught myself to stop binge eating.
 I realized that most of the time, my body was responding to a stimulus or responding the way I’ve taught it to over the years to react to food.
-So how do you stop binge eating without beating yourself up?
+How to stop binge eating and not beat yourself up about it?

 Recognize hunger – This can take some work.
 Self actualization and realization is a state of mind, living in the present.
 Ask yourself the following questions the next time you feel the urge to binge.
 Did I just see an ad for my favorite food?
 Did I just spend 45 minutes looking at cookies on Pinterest?
 When was the last time I had water – could I be thirsty?
 The question likely is, are you responding to something – anger, anxiety, sadness, happiness, boredom or are you truly hungry?
 If you are hungry, eat.
 Make a normal serving and put the rest of the food away.
 Go sit at the table with no distractions and eat the food, savoring the flavors and the textures.
 Not taking the time to taste your food, chew your food, doesn’t allow your body or your mind to respond.
 Stay in the present.